DasJott/mkjni/README.md

     $ make

-a folder named build will be create which contains the mkjni binary.
+a folder named build will be created which would contain the mkjni binary.